classiebit/addchat-codeigniter-pro-docs/readme.md

 <a name="Multi-regional"></a>
 ## Multi-regional

 AddChat is compatible with all languages and timezones.
 AddChat auto adapts and adjust regional settings according to your website's default timezone and language.
-Please refer to the Language section for more info about **adding a new language** in [Multi-lang](/{{route}}/{{version}}/admin/multi-language)
+Please refer to the Language section for more info about **adding a new language** in [Multi-lang](https://addchat-codeigniter-pro-docs.classiebit.com/docs/1.1/admin/multi-language)

 ---

->{success} AddChat never breaks any of your website functionality, even if something went wrong with AddChat, there are `fallback modes` for every worst-case scenario.
+> AddChat never breaks any of your website functionality, even if something went wrong with AddChat, there are `fallback modes` for every worst-case scenario.

 ---